Manuscript Wish List

 Please note that I cannot accept unagented queries.

 I'm particularly looking for commercial, kid-centric, and approachable stories and art styles.
-I want to see big bets with high-concept commercial hooks, expert plotting and pacing, and bright and appealing art—in short, the potential to become lead titles.
+I want to see big bets with high-concept commercial hooks, expert plotting and pacing, and bright and appealing art—in short, books with the potential to become lead titles.
 Combine top-quality storytelling with a strong sales hook that can be summed up in an intriguing line or two, and you've got me.

 And as an outspoken advocate for greater diversity, equity, and inclusion in media, I am particularly keen to invest in the work of writers and illustrators who have historically been excluded in American media.